 If you choose to stay for a few days, there is plenty to see in the area.
 We’ve happily spent a few days at a vacation rental on the shores of the loch and filled our days with no problem.

-What to do at Loch Ness
+Things to do at Loch Ness

 There’s a lot more to do at Loch Ness than hunt for Nessie!
 From visiting 13th century castles to hiking, there’s a great deal to do and you could easily fill a day or two.